cysouw/diathesis/text/c01_introduction.md

  \a.
 Sie kochte kubanisches Essen für ihre Freundin.
  \b.
 Sie bekocht ihre Freundin mit kubanischem Essen.

 Among chained diatheses there is a group of frequently recurring remapping patterns.
 Because of their frequency, it is highly useful to give them specific names.
 Such names are widespread in the literature, e.g. anticausative for [OBJ>SBJ>Ø] or passive for [OBJ>SBJ>ADJ].
-A survey of the various names used in this book (and all confusion surrounding them in the literature) will be pursued in [@sec:intro-naming].
+A survey of the various names used in this book will be pursued in [@sec:intro-naming].

 ### Multi-chained diatheses

 \textsc{multi-chained diatheses} consist of combinations of more than two role-remappings that occur in a sequence.
 This occurs frequently as the result of a stack of multiple diatheses, but only very rarely in a single diathesis.
 As an example arising from a stack of multiple diatheses consider taking a verb like *lesen* 'to read' \Next[a] and applying a stack of two diatheses \Next[b,c].
 This leads to a chain of three role-remappings.
 First, the preverb diathesis with *vor-* \Next[b] leads to the addition of a dative argument *dem Jungen*, i.e. a role-remapping [Ø>OBJ], see [@sec:preverb-dative-additions].
 On top of that, the *bekommen* dative passive \Next[c] promotes this dative to subject and removes the original subject, i.e. a role-remapping [OBJ>SBJ>Ø], see [@sec:participles-bekommen-passive].
 Combined, these two diatheses lead to a role-remapping [Ø>OBJ>SBJ>Ø].

-\ex. [ Ø > OBJ > SBJ > Ø ]\
+\ex. [ Ø > OBJ > SBJ > Ø ]
  \a.
 Der Vater hat ein Buch gelesen.
  \b.
 Der Vater hat dem Jungen ein Buch vorgelesene.
  \c.
 Der Junge bekommt ein Buch vorgelesen.